intmus/inttheory22-23/_09-non-chord-tones/b1-nonchordtonespt2.md

 Understanding non-chord tones is critical for increasing the accuracy and speed of your tonal analysis.
 When looking at pieces of music, specifically those that have complicated textures, you will often face difficult decisions about which tones are functional to the harmonic progression and which tones are embellishing those functional tones.
 If you know the shapes that chord tones and their embellishments form, you can separate chord tones from embellishments by simply looking for common patterns.

 **We will use the same simple progression that we used in the previous topic as a template for demonstrating non-chord tones.
-If you do not still have this analyzed, you may wish to do so again before proceeding.**
+You can review the analysis here.**

 {% capture ex1 %}X:1
 T:Two simple phrases